Managing Bufferbloat in Cloud Storage Systems: Designing a Dynamic Admission Control

+Since the target latency is a workload-dependent parameter, Queuing Budget Adjusting CoDel algorithm is not able to adapt to different workloads with a fixed target latency.
+In order to manage varying workloads, it is necessary to adjust the target latency parameter in the fast loop.
+When the designated target latency is excessively low, the throughput can fall below the acceptable range.
+On the other hand, if the target latency is excessively high, the bufferbloat will occur.

+Target Adjusting Loop uses the Throughput-Latency curve to find the suitable target latency.
+Figure \ref{fig:throughpu_latency_curve} shows a typical Throughput-Latency curve for storage backends (and many other systems).
+This curve indicates that increasing the backend load, backend throughput, and latency will increase.
+However, at some point, increasing the backend load cannot improve the throughput beyond system capacity.
+However, the bufferbloat occurs from that point on since the backend is saturated.

+The slow loop captures and monitors the throughput and latency history of the backend throughout a certain number of past intervals to estimate the Throughput-Latency curve.
+Using the estimated curve, the slow loop can select the suitable target latency to avoid bufferbloat and preserve an acceptable throughput.
+As the workload changes, the slow loop can choose a reasonable target latency according to the throughput-latency curve changes.

+In the Throughput-Latency curve, the slope of the curve is a good indicator of bufferbloat regardless of workload size and type.
+If we pick a target latency where the slope of the curve is closer to zero, the impact of the bufferbloat will be higher.
+On the other hand, if the slope of the curve at the selected target latency is too high, the throughput will drop, and the backend will starve.
+To choose a proper target latency, the Target Adjusting Loop estimates the Throughput-Latency curve and picks the target latency at which the slope of the curve is equal to a fixed parameter called \textbf{Trade-off Parameter}.

-A workload-dependent parameter needs to be tuned and defined for the target workload.
+As mentioned, target latency is a workload-dependent parameter.
+A workload-dependent parameter needs to be tuned and defined separately for different workloads.
 On the other hand, a workload-independent parameter performs its desirable effect on the system independent of what kind of workload the system operates on.
 An adaptive and auto-tuning system should be free of any workload-dependent parameters.
 Instead, it should provide some workload-independent parameters so that the user/operator can customize it based on demands and preferences.

-In the Target Adjusting Algorithm in SlowFast CoDel, the $TARGET\_SLOPE$ is a workload-independent parameter that provides control over throughput latency trade-off.
-As a result, the system can be deployed based on different throughput latency trade-off preferences for any workloads.
+The Trade-off parameter in the Target Adjusting Loop is a workload-independent parameter that provides control over the throughput and latency trade-off.
+In section \ref{sens}, we explore how this parameter can affect the results for different workloads.
+This parameter does not need to be tuned for different systems.